krishnegowda9/Campus-IQ/README.md

 Expected port mapping:
 0.0.0.0:7860->7860/tcp

-🤗 Hugging Face
+### 🤗 Hugging Face Integration

-Campus-IQ uses Hugging Face models for embeddings and local text generation.
+Campus-IQ utilizes Hugging Face pipelines for entirely local, privacy-focused inference:

-During startup you may see:
-Warning: You are sending unauthenticated requests to the HF Hub.
-This is a warning and does not necessarily mean the application has failed.

-Authentication can provide higher Hugging Face Hub rate limits.

-For production usage, configure your Hugging Face token securely.

-⚠️ Never commit your Hugging Face token to GitHub.
+* **Embedding Model:** `sentence-transformers/all-MiniLM-L6-v2` (384-dimensional vector encoding)
+* **Local LLM:** `google/flan-t5-base` (Grounded answer generation)

+> **Note on Authentication:**
+> During initial startup, you may see a warning regarding *unauthenticated requests to HF Hub*.
+This is expected behavior for open-access public models and does **not** interrupt application execution.
+For high-throughput or production environments, set your `HF_TOKEN` environment variable.

 💡 Example Questions